Practitioner Motives to Use Different Hyperparameter Optimization Methods: Abstract

 \section{Abstract}

-Advanced programmatic hyperparameter optimization (HPO) methods, such as Bayesian optimization, have high sample efficiency in reproducibly finding optimal hyperparameter values of machine learning (ML) models.
-Yet, ML practitioners often apply less sample-efficient HPO methods, such as grid search, which often results in under-optimized ML models.
-As a reason for this behavior, we suspect practitioners choose HPO methods based on individual motives, consisting of contextual factors and individual goals.
-However, practitioners' motives still need to be clarified, hindering the evaluation of HPO methods for achieving specific goals and the user-centered development of HPO tools.
-To understand practitioners' motives for using specific HPO methods, we used a mixed-methods approach involving 20 semi-structured interviews and a survey study with 71 ML experts to gather evidence of the external validity of the interview results.
-By presenting six main goals (e.g.,~improving model understanding) and 14 contextual factors affecting practitioners' selection of HPO methods (e.g.,~available computer resources), our study explains why practitioners use HPO methods that seem inappropriate at first glance.
-This study lays a foundation for designing user-centered and context-adaptive HPO tools and, thus, linking social and technical research on HPO.
+Programmatic \ac{HPO} methods, such as Bayesian optimization and evolutionary algorithms, are highly sample-efficient in identifying optimal hyperparameter configurations for \ac{ML} models.
+However, practitioners frequently use less efficient methods, such as grid search, which can lead to under-optimized models.
+We suspect this behavior is driven by a range of practitioner-specific motives.
+Practitioner motives, however, still need to be clarified to enhance user-centered development of \ac{HPO} tools.
+To uncover practitioner motives to use different \ac{HPO} methods, we conducted 20 semi-structured interviews and an online survey with 49 \ac{ML} experts.
+By presenting main goals (\eg~increase \ac{ML} model understanding) and contextual factors affecting practitioners' selection of \ac{HPO} methods (\eg available computer resources), this study offers a conceptual foundation to better understand why practitioners use different \ac{HPO} methods, supporting development of more user-centered and context-adaptive \ac{HPO} tools in \acl{AutoML}.